Kids love peering through car windows and admiring the bright lights of neighborhood displays.

 The outdoor Winter Light Garden takes on an enchanted aspect with a tunnel of lights to walk through, glowing orbs, magical trees with light dripping from the tips of branches, and paths lined with bright stalks of crystal colors.

-Kids will have fun exploring Garden Railroad’s “Memories in Motion” model train exhibit and its interactive features.
-Free-with-admission activities include Santa visits, live performance nights and Discovery Programs for kids with crafts, story time and pot-a-plant activities.
+Kids will have fun exploring Garden Railroad’s “Farms, Food and Family” model train exhibit and its interactive features.
+Free-with-admission activities include Santa visits, live performance nights and family programs for kids with crafts, storytimes and pot-a-plant activities.

 Timed tickets are required to help plan your visit and prevent overcrowding.